trm109/username-generator/README.md

 - [Direnv](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=direnv) (Optional but recommended)
     - This just automatically runs `devenv` when you enter a directory with `direnv` and `devenv` resources. very useful.
 ### Alternative requirements if you can't/won't install the nix pkg manager.
-- Piper tts
+- Piper tts (1.2.0 was used for development)
-- Python
+- Python (3.12 was used for development)
+- aplay/alsa-utils (1.2.12)
-- python argparse
+- python argparse (1.4.0)
+- Theres probably more.
 ## Resources/Folder structure
 - `model/`: tts voice model stuff. rename the model `.onnx` file to `tts.onnx`, and the config `.onnx.json` to `tts.onnx.json`
 - `input/`: Contains `first_names.txt`, `last_names.txt`, and `greetings.txt`